 - HEADLINE: Your headline has to make an impact and demonstrate the newsworthiness of the press release.
 If the headline doesn’t appeal, the journalist won’t even bother reading the rest of it.

 - OPENING PARAGRAPHS: The first 20 or 30 words must convey the LEAD – what is happening and what qualifies it as news.
 Just like the headline, this opening section (which is often displayed in bold type, italics or even capitals or bullet points to make it stand out) has to grab the reader immediately.

 - MAIN BODY: The middle section is where you can elaborate a bit more on the 5Ws and the lead presented at the beginning.
 Here is where you spell out the story, the context, the argument or controversy, etc. It is common practice to include a QUOTE from a key player in the story – as a tech startup founder, that would be you!
 Journalists like to include “primary source” material such as quotes in full.

-- ADDITIONAL INFORMATION: The final section of your press release should include contact details, details of the launch event, where more information on your company and your new product can be found, etc. Often this is presented under a title such as "Notes for Editors" – making it clear that it provides background material for someone writing a story based on the press release.
+- ADDITIONAL INFORMATION: The final section of your press release should include contact details, details of the launch event, where more information on your company and your new product can be found, etc. This is often presented under a title such as “Notes for Editors” – making it clear that it provides background material for someone writing a story based on the press release.

 Pressfarm has a whole host of tried-and-tested press release templates available for free.
 Here’s the product launch template:

 Now you’ve got the perfect structure, here are five more tips for writing the perfect product launch press release:

 - Keep it short: press releases are traditionally about 300-400 words long.
 They used to be sent out by post and fax, and that’s about one side of A4.
 Sticking to a familiar format will increase the likelihood of journalists reading your press release.